Starburst user personas #

 - Implementing and working with cloud providers like AWS, Azure, and Google Cloud.

 Starburst runs on COTS hardware, and uses memory instead of disk, making it fast and more cost-effective.
-We’ve put together much in-depth information and training in our platform administrator user guide for you, covering:
+We’ve put together much in-depth information and training in our platform administrator guide for you, covering:

 - Performance tuning